IbDX/QuizGen/technical_readme/02_ai_generation_engine.md

 # 02. AI Generation Engine (`services/gemini.ts`)

 The intelligence core of Z+ is located in `services/gemini.ts`.
-It transforms unstructured data (PDFs/Images) into strictly typed JSON data suitable for the application.
+It transforms unstructured data (PDFs/Images) into strictly typed JSON data suitable for the application using Google's latest **Gemini 3** models.

 ## 🧠 The Pipeline